cruickshankjamie48-byte/Site-B-Custom-Models/README.md

 #### LightSabers:

-	_Rename a netherite sword to
+	##### Rename a netherite sword to

-		Blue LighSaber
+		- Blue LighSaber
-		Red LighSaber
+		- Red LighSaber
-		Green LighSaber
+		- Green LighSaber
-		Purple LighSaber_
+		- Purple LighSaber

 #### Ban Hammer:

-	_Ban Hammer is a mod only texture for ban hammers given to the mods_
+	Ban Hammer is a mod only texture for ban hammers given to the mods

-#### Netherite Axe:
+#### Netherite Axe

-	_Rename a netherite sword to Black Iron Greataxe_
+	Rename a netherite sword to Black Iron Greataxe

 #### Shroom Set:

-	_Rename any netherite tool to Shroom <item type>_
+	Rename any netherite tool to Shroom <item type>

 #### Trident:
-	_Rename a trident to
+	##### Rename a trident to

-		Spear of Longinus_
+	- Spear of Longinus

 #### Netherite Sword:
-	_Rename Netherite sword to
+	##### Rename Netherite sword to

-		Orphan Obliterator - technoblade sword_
+		- Orphan Obliterator - technoblade sword

 #### Command Staff:

-	_Only Dino can contain its power._
+	Only Dino can contain its power.

 Food/Drinks